 Next up you’ll find the channels and sources that are the best for marketing your business.
 Different platforms work for different businesses, hence you should do your research and find out which would work the best for your business.

-The right platform is mostly the one your target audience spends their most time on.
+The right platform is mostly the one your target audience spends the most time on.
 A few common marketing channels are as follows:

 This is one of the most trending marketing channels today.
 Having a website and providing useful information about your product or service, how it helps, and information about relevant areas of your niche can act as a great marketing source for your business.